Taking What Is Left

 April 25, 2022

 My mother Tomoji cherished the seasonal events that have traditionally been observed in Japan and always made sure that we experienced them, which I believe has truly enriched our lives.
-The Boys’ Day display put up at our home included a miniature samurai helmet and armor, a Zhong Kui doll, and a ruddy-cheeked Kintaro doll shouldering an ax and riding on a bear.
+The Boys’ Day display put up at our home included a miniature samurai helmet and armor, a Zhong Kui2 doll, and a ruddy-cheeked Kintaro3 doll shouldering an ax and riding on a bear.

 We also made kashiwamochi rice cakes wrapped in oak leaves as special sweet treats traditionally served on this occasion.
 Tomoji was always the one to call out to us kids and staff members, which in those days numbered only a dozen or so, to get started with the job, helping her cook the sweet bean paste, roll it into small balls, and flatten out the rice flour dough to cover the bean paste filling.
 Since I had just started elementary school, this flattening and wrapping of the dough around the bean paste center was rather difficult for me.
 Oftentimes I ended up making awkwardly shaped rice cakes or poking a hole in the stretched-out dough from where the bean paste would show through.